|Kits and Parts dot Com|

 Install the wound toroids on the PCB and trim leads from the PCB.

-Install the leads thru T1 & T2 and solder per the picture and schematic.
+Install the leads thru T1 & T2 with the wire going thru the center of the toroid

 Connect the bridge to a 5W RF source(in) and a 50 ohm dummy load(out).